mstksg/inCode/copy/entries/lenses-and-prisms.md

 ### Profunctor Lens

-A profunctor lens (one way of implementing) `Lens' s a` is a function:
+A "profunctor lens" (which is a specific way of implementing lenses) `Lens' s a` is a function:

 ```haskell
 p a a -> p s s